sophiaandaloro/comp540_sja5_sl134_hl87/readme.md

 ensemble.ipynb loads files in ./predictions and produce submission.csv.
 If files in ./predictions were not modified, whis notebook should produce a file identicle to our final kaggle submission.

 res.py contains our implementation of a hidden Gaussian layer, which we moved around and tried to implement before deciding to set to zero for our final model submission (and thus returning to the keras-made API for final training.)
 This is just to show how we introduced such a layer.

+making_plots.ipynb just has some aux images for how we got our analyses, it does not have to be read or run for the code to work.